wipu/sidex-vcv/README.md

     ./run-in-developer-rack.sh

 The script will download (if needed) the modified Rack, compile it together with SidEx and run it.
+Ah, did I mention all this requires Linux?

 Then just create an instance of SidEx, connect some signals to relevant inputs (e.g. osc1 gate >=5, some freq, wf=.4, sustain=10) and select the MIDI input of your Commodore 64.